n1crack/vuefinder/docs/guide/drivers-adapters.md

 ## Driver Interface

 All drivers must implement the `Driver` interface.
-VueFinder provides two built-in drivers:
+VueFinder provides three built-in drivers:

 - **RemoteDriver** - For HTTP API backends
-- **LocalDriver** - For in-memory file operations
+- **ArrayDriver** - For in-memory file operations (using arrays)
+- **IndexedDBDriver** - For browser-based persistent storage (using IndexedDB)

 ## RemoteDriver